Shakib Khan: Political views

-Illness
+Health issue

 Shakib Khan faced the first major illness in 2008, at that time he had to go to Thailand for treatment.
-Since then his illness has been a cause for concern for filmmakers.
-Currently he consults a physician regularly.
+He consults a physician regularly.
 On 15 May 2015, Khan felt physically ill due to abdominal pain caused by acidity.
-Then on 17 May, he received first aid at LabAid Hospital in Dhaka under professor Dr. Salimur Rahman and rested as advised.
-He was taken to LabAid Hospital again on 25 May as he fell ill again.
+He was taken to LabAid Hospital again on 25 May.
 Later, as his physical condition deteriorated he left for Singapore on 26 May 2015 for advanced treatment.
-Khan returned to Dhaka on 31 May 2015, after receiving treatment at Mount Elizabeth Hospital in Singapore under Dr. Yo Sing Kong.
-On 13 April 2017, Khan fell ill with chest and neck pain and was admitted to Lab Aid Hospital in Dhaka for treatment.
-There he received treatment under Professor Abdul Wadud Chowdhury, a gastroliver specialist.
+Khan returned to Dhaka on 31 May 2015, after receiving treatment at Mount Elizabeth Hospital in Singapore.
+On 13 April 2017, Khan fell ill with chest and neck pain and was admitted to LabAid Hospital in Dhaka for treatment.
 In January 2018, he was admitted to the emergency department of Sydney Hospital in Australia due to a high fever during the filming of the Super Hero and received treatment for two days.
 On 28 December 2019, he was re-admitted to Labaid Hospital in Dhaka due to cold fever and gastric problems during the filming of Bir.
-The film work has been stopped for about a week due to his illness.

-Impact and recognition

-In an interview veteran actor and producer Farooque said, "Shakib is a skilled actor.
-To say he has held the helm of the industry alone for a long time."
-After the watching film Shikari, Ranjit Mallick wrote in a tweet that, "Shakib's performance impressed me.
-It was not difficult to understand after watching the film Shikari that he is a great actor.
-I wish his success."
-Sabyasachi Chakrabarty said, "Shakib is incomparable as a man as he is polite and amiable as an actor."
-In another interview with Siti Cinema, he also praised Khan's acting as well as his personality.

-In an interview with Channel i, Bangladeshi actor Misha Sawdagar said that "he is a perfect actor."
-In an interview with Channel i veteran actor Alamgir said, "Shakib Khan is a very talented actor."
-In an interview actress Nuton said, "Shakib Khan is a very good actor.
-Not only the actor but he is a perfect hero in all respects."
-After he surprised notable Bangladeshi singer and composer Runa Laila on her birthday, she praised his acting as well as his personality and wishes his success, she said, "I always think that Shakib is a very good actor.
-If he is allowed to play a different characters with a better directors, he will do much better.
-I know very well about his talent."